Add End-to-End Fault Tolerance#

 In this section, you’ll learn how to add fault tolerance to Ray’s Global Control Store (GCS), which allows your Serve application to serve traffic even when the head node crashes.

-By default, the Ray head node is a single point of failure: if it crashes, the entire Ray cluster crashes and must be restarted.
-When running on Kubernetes, the RayService controller health-checks the Ray cluster and restarts it if this occurs, but this introduces some downtime.
+By default, the Ray head node is a single point of failure: if it crashes, the entire Ray cluster crashes and you must restart it.
+When running on Kubernetes, the RayService

-You can enable GCS fault tolerance on KubeRay by adding an external Redis server and modifying your RayService Kubernetes object.
+You can enable GCS fault tolerance on KubeRay by adding an external Redis server and modifying your RayService

 Step 1: Add external Redis server#